George Burns: Radio stars

-Burns and Allen first appeared on radio as the comedy relief for bandleader Guy Lombardo.
+Burns and Allen first appeared on the radio as the comedy relief for bandleader Guy Lombardo.
 In his memoir The Third Time Around, Burns shared a letter from a college fraternity complaining that its weekly dance parties were interrupted by Burns and Allen routines.

 Burns and Allen found their own show and radio audience, first airing on February 15, 1932.
 Their show was based on their classic stage routines and sketch comedy in which their style was woven into multiple smaller scenes, in a manner similar to that of the short films that they had made in Hollywood.
-They were also known for clever publicity stunts, such as Gracie's hunt for her missing brother that carried over into guest spots on other radio shows.
+They were also known for clever publicity stunts, such as Allen's hunt for her missing brother that carried over into guest spots on other radio shows.
+In April 1935 they added Ferde Grofé as musical director.

-The couple was portrayed at first as unmarried, with Allen the object of Burns' affections as well as those of other cast members.
-Bandleaders Ray Noble (known for his phrase "Gracie, this is the first time we've ever been alone") and Artie Shaw played love interests for Gracie.
-Singer Tony Martin also played Gracie's unwilling love interest whom she comically threatened to fire if he would not reciprocate her romantic interest.
+The couple was portrayed at first as unmarried, with Allen the object of Burns's affections as well as those of other cast members.
+Bandleaders Ray Noble (known for his phrase "Gracie, this is the first time we've ever been alone") and Artie Shaw played Allen's love interests.
+Singer Tony Martin also played Allen's unwilling love interest, whom she comically threatened to fire if he did not reciprocate her romantic interest.

-Over time, as ratings declined and with their audience's close familiarity with their real-life marriage, Burns and Allen adapted their radio show in the fall of 1941 to present them as a married couple.
+With ratings declining and their audience familiar with their real-life marriage, Burns and Allen adapted their radio show in 1941 to present them as a married couple.
 Artie Shaw, who also appeared as a character in some of the show's sketches, was the show's bandleader at one time.
-Allen's character also changed slightly during this era, as she would often now be mean to Burns.
+Allen's character also changed slightly during this era, often being mean to Burns.

-As this format grew stale over the years, Burns and his fellow writers redeveloped the show as a situation comedy in the fall of 1941.
+As this format grew stale over the years, in 1941 Burns and his fellow writers redeveloped the show as a situation comedy.
 The reformat focused on the couple's married life and their friends and neighbors, including Elvia Allman as Tootsie Sagwell, a man-hungry spinster in love with Bill Goodwin.
 The characters of Harry and Blanche Morton became a mainstay of the program.

 As with The Jack Benny Program, the new George Burns & Gracie Allen Show portrayed Burns and Allen as entertainers with their own weekly radio show.
 Goodwin remained, and the music was now led by Meredith Willson (later to be better known for composing the Broadway musical The Music Man).
 Willson also played himself on the show as naïve, friendly and shy with women.
 The new format's success made it one of the few classic radio comedies to completely reinvent itself and regain great success.